Why This Matters

 Federal Agencies and Departments

-• 15 Cabinet departments (State, Defense, Treasury, etc.) handle major policy areas with secretaries serving at the President's pleasure
+- 15 Cabinet departments (State, Defense, Treasury, etc.) handle major policy areas.
+Their secretaries serve at the President's pleasure, meaning the President can remove them at any time.

-Compare: Cabinet departments vs. independent agencies—both execute federal policy, but Presidents can fire Cabinet secretaries at will while independent agency heads have removal protections.
-This affects how responsive agencies are to presidential priorities.
+Compare: Cabinet departments vs. independent agencies.
+Both execute federal policy, but Presidents can fire Cabinet secretaries at will while independent agency heads have removal protections.
+This structural difference affects how responsive each type of agency is to presidential priorities.

 Quick Reference Table